greenelab/indices_manuscript/README.md

-# Automated scholarly manuscripts on GitHub
+# WIP manuscript on citation indices

 <!-- usage note: edit the H1 title above to personalize the manuscript -->